 The RSPCA has been calling for an end to the battery cage in Australia for decades.

 We advocate for a transition to cage-free production systems that meet all the hens’ health and welfare needs while allowing them to exhibit important natural behaviours.

-In addition to calling on governments to phase out the battery cage, the RSPCA encourages Australians to support those producers doing the right thing by choosing cage-free eggs, both in the supermarket and when you’re eating out.
-Find out more below::
+In addition to calling on governments to phase out the battery cage, the RSPCA encourages Australians to support those producers doing the right thing, by choosing cage-free eggs on the supermarket shelf, as ingredients in grocery products, and when you’re eating out.

 30th October 2019